 Prescription drug detox in Florida programs can help identify withdrawal symptoms.
 Subsequently, they can assist in predicting when they have hit their peak period.
 Additionally, they can offer medical assistance.
 Lastly, this helps reduce and eliminate some of the symptoms.

 What Happens During Prescription Drug Detox in Florida?

 Detox provides the vital first step in becoming sober; because of that, it’s important to pick a proven detox program.
 When a person first comes to us, we provide a detailed assessment.
 We take into account the specifics of their addiction.
 Secondly, we assess each person’s physical and mental health.
 This helps us finalize the right plan for everyone.

 We provide an overview of what to expect during the detox process; as a result, the person can feel more at ease.
 Once detox begins, withdrawal symptoms often occur.
 These can include physical ones, as well as psychological ones.

 In addition, our caring team will provide any needed medical support.
 Finally, they can reduce and even stop withdrawal symptoms.
 Because the process becomes more comfortable, the person becomes more likely to complete detox.
 Besides care during detox, we also help people plan their next move.

 Continued treatment helps keep people sober.
 What is more, people prove more likely to seek more help if it’s already set up ahead of time.
 We discuss the person’s progress and future needs with them.
 With this in mind, they can decide where to go when they complete our program.

 Prescription drugs can offer relief from pain and other symptoms.
 They can help many people in the short run and also over the long haul.
 In contrast, they can also result in addiction.
 The Retreat of Broward offers a program for prescription drug detox in Florida.

 As a result of attending our program, people are more likely to finish detox.
-Contact us today and let us show you the way out of addiction.
+Contact us today and let us show you the way out of addiction through our detox, group and individual therapy programs.
 Make us your next step to becoming healthy again.